getodk/central-backend/docs/api.md

 _(introduced: Version 1.4)_

 This endpoint returns a list of the current soft-deleted Forms that appear in the Trash section.
-In addition to the normal `Form` values, each Form will also included when it was deleted (`deletedAt`) and its numeric ID (`id`) that can be used to restore the Form.
+In addition to the normal `Form` values, each Form will also include when it was deleted (`deletedAt`) and its numeric ID (`id`) that can be used to restore the Form.

 Like the standard Form List endpoint, this endpoint also supports retrieving extended metadata; provide a header `X-Extended-Metadata: true` to additionally retrieve the `submissions` count of the number of `Submission`s that each Form has and the `lastSubmission` most recent submission timestamp, as well as the Actor the Form was `createdBy`.